remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 +++
 ### Kentucky Black Freedom
 ##### The Process
-- 1) Through conversations with the KCAAH and a broad literature review, establish a database of important Civil Rights sites.
+- 1) Establish a database of important Civil Rights sites.
 (History, Geography) |
 - 2) Categorize sites according to major themes related to the Civil Rights movement, e.g. housing, business, education, etc. (History) |
 - 3) Write captions for each site that encapsulates its importance and ties to broader themes.
 (History) |
 - 4) Locate and procure compelling images related to sites to accompany map data and text.(Library Archives)|